 There is a free shuttle bus which runs from terminal 1 to terminal 2.
 The journey takes under ten minutes but you should allow about 15 to 20 minutes in total to get from terminal T1 to the train station.

 As you leave baggage reclaim, walk straight ahead so that you pass between the taxi ramp and the caffe de fiorre coffee bar.
 You will then see a sign which guides you to the ramps down to the buses.
 For the shuttle bus it is best to take the ramp down to the right (just before the Europcar car rental desk).

 On arrival at terminal 2 you should follow the Green line painted on the ground.
 As you enter the terminal building, turn back on yourself and go up the escalators.
 You then walk for a couple of minutes along the covered bridge which leads to the train station.
 There are also lifts available.

 Train tickets can be purchased from the machines on the right-hand-side as you enter the station.
 The machines accept credit cards or cash (Euros).
-I recommend you purchase a T10 multi-trip ticket for this journey, here’s why.

 To the Train Station from Terminal 2

 There’s a covered bridge linking terminal 2B to the train station.
 If you arrive at terminal T2B, turn left as you exit baggage claim then follow the signs to the train station.
 There’s a yellow line on the ground which leads to the escalator up to the covered bridge.
 From T2A, turn right as you leave baggage claim and follow the signs to the train station.
 Allow 5 minutes to walk from baggage claim to the train station.
 Terminal 2C is easyJet departures only.

 Which Barcelona Train Station ?

 The airport train stops at the following train stations in Barcelona: